So, you launched a new website and you know Google can bring you a steady flow of organic (free) traffic.

 A good site structure helps search engines crawl and index your new site.
 Googlebot and other crawl spiders can easily find each page on your site.

-If pages are buried deep in your site, or not properly linked together, Google may not consider them worthy to indexing.
+If pages are buried deep in your site, or not properly linked together, Google may not consider them worthy of indexing.
 Even worse, Google can’t find them.

 A solid site structure can also help your site appear more prominently in Google with site links.